Massachusetts is Unaffordable

 Income by Occupation

-Despite having the highest median income nationally, 7 of 15 common occupations pay below the living wage threshold.
+Despite having the highest median income nationally, 7 of 15 common occupations pay below the living wage.

 Median HH